 Potato Recipes for the Backyard Vegetable Gardener

-One large regular potato contains:
+One large potato contains:

 • 280 calories